 Your dog could be considered a senior at age 7 and up, depending on their size and breed.
 Sometimes, senior dogs are in better physical shape than younger dogs.
 However, keep in mind that exercises that are easy for younger dogs may be more difficult for seniors.

 - Seniors need fewer repetitions (the number of times you do an exercise in a row) and less frequency (the number of times a week you practice or the number of sets your dog does) than younger dogs do.

 - Old dogs LOVE to learn new tricks.
-You can do fitness skills at varying levels of difficulty based on the surface you use - a carpeted floor, a foam dog bed, a foam pad, an exercise disc, and so on, all have different difficulty levels.
-Check out the fundamentals in the Fit Dogs blog series for new things to teach your retired rover!
+You can do fitness skills at varying levels of difficulty based on the surface you use - a carpeted floor, a foam dog bed, a foam pad, an exercise disc, and so on.

 - They will likely need a longer recovery time between exercises and exercise sessions than a younger dog would require.